cmpitg/ulquikit/src/main.md

   - [Rouge](https://github.com/jayferd/rouge), a syntax highlighter for Ruby.
   - [Redcarpet](https://github.com/vmg/redcarpet) for markdown processing.
   - [Nokogiri](http://nokogiri.org/) for HTML/XML processing.

+### Notations ###

+Aside from usual notation (preformatted text for source code, different text style for headings and quotes, ...), this document adds a few more notations:

+* Concepts that are valid in Ulquikit (and probably have different meanings outside) are italicized.

 ### Concepts ###